Former Celtic captain Scott Brown nominated for 2021 FIFA Fair Play Award

 - The Danish medical staff and players who responded heroically to the collapse of Christian Eriksen during a EURO 2020 match against Finland, giving him life-saving treatment and creating a circle to shield the player from cameras.

-- Former Sampdoria boss Claudio Ranieri’s goodwill gesture for forming a guard of honour to the recently-crowned Serie A champions Inter Milan, a tradition he brought from his time in English football.
+- Former Sampdoria boss Claudio Ranieri’s goodwill gesture for forming a guard of honour to the recently-crowned Serie A champions Inter Milan as they won their first domestic title in over a decade, a tradition he brought from his time in English football.

+Brown, however, reckons there should only be one winner of the prestigious global honour.

+He told the Daily Record: “I’m obviously very humbled to be nominated for such an award but, if truth be told, I’m also a little bit embarrassed to be mentioned in the same breath as the guys from Denmark.

 Since 1987, FIFA has recognised exemplary fair play with the FIFA Fair Play Award.
 The honour is bestowed on a player, coach, team, match official, individual fan or fan group in recognition of exemplary fair play behaviour, either on or off the pitch.

+Scottish Premiership side Dundee United were the first ever recipients of the honour for their supporters respectful behaviour towards IFK Goteburg in the 1987 UEFA Cup Final.

-In 2003, Celtic supporters were awarded both the FIFA Fair Play Aware and the UEFA Fair Play Award for their exemplary behaviour and support of the team during the UEFA Cup final against Porto in Seville.
+In 2003, Celtic fans were also added to the list of previous winners for their exemplary behaviour and support of the team during the UEFA Cup Final against Porto in Seville.